Bean061/putative_paralog/README.md

 # Putative Paralogs Detection (PPD) for Enrichment Data
 This method is based on shared heterozygous information to detect putative paralogs for Hyb-Seq data.
 PPD is more effective at detecting putative paralogs than [HybPiper](https://github.com/mossmatters/HybPiper) alone.
 For further benefits of PPD, see [Zhou et al. (2022)](https://academic.oup.com/sysbio/advance-article/doi/10.1093/sysbio/syab044/6306425).

+## Update - Version 1.0.2
+update an issue on biopython.

 ## Prerequisites:
 Run the main [HybPiper](https://github.com/mossmatters/HybPiper) script and check the results in [individual]/[gene]/[individual]/sequences/intron/ and [individual]/[gene]/[individual]/sequences/FNA/ directories.